-The retail market for organic products is valued at $39.1 billion and growing.
+The retail market for organic products was valued at $39.1 billion by the Organic Trade Association in 2015 and continues to grow.
 Many farmers and ranchers receive premium prices for organic products.
 Over the past six years, USDA has strengthened programs that support organic producers as they grow, thrive and respond to increasing consumer demand for organic products.

 The USDA organic seal has become a leading global standard.
 In the United States, there are now 19,474 certified USDA organic operations, representing nearly an over 250% increase since 2002.
-In 2013 alone, USDA helped an additional 763 producers and handlers become certified organic, an increase of 4.2%.
-Worldwide, there are more than 25,000 certified organic operations in more than 120 different countries.
+Worldwide, there are nearly 28,000 certified organic operations in more than 120 different countries.

 Growing New Markets for Organic Products & Ensuring Consumer Confidence

-- In July 2014, USDA executed an equivalence arrangement with Korea for processed products.
+- In July 2014, USDA implemented an equivalence arrangement with Korea for processed products.
 Exports of organic processed products from the U.S. to Korea are currently estimated at $35 million annually.